-• Health and Medical Infrastructure
+Health and Medical Infrastructure

-Vaccine administration capacity in Pennsylvania is robust as the state has 242 hospital and inpatient medical facilities (all specialties), 65 rehabilitation and transitional care facilities, 1,098 pharmacies, 693 SNFs, 7 VA hospitals, 2,974 home and personal care service providers where patients, residents and employees may be able to receive COVID-19 vaccine.
+Vaccine administration capacity in Pennsylvania is robust as the state has 242 hospital and inpatient medical facilities (all specialties), 65 rehabilitation and transitional care facilities, 1,098 pharmacies, 692 SNFs, 7 VA hospitals, 2,974 home and personal care service providers where patients, residents and employees may be able to receive COVID-19 vaccine.
 All of the above-mentioned facilities will likely be utilized during Phase 1 of vaccine administration when healthcare staff, EMS providers, workers and residents of long-term care facilities become eligible to receive vaccine.
 All of the populations listed in Phase 1 typically receive medications, immunizations (e.g., seasonal influenza vaccination) and other health services through these existing mechanisms, therefore we assume that much of the work in receiving and administering COVID-19 vaccine to these populations can be integrated into an expanded health promotion program.
-As more vaccine becomes available, acute care facilities will be expected to expand vaccine to additional healthcare workers and patients in phases 1 and 2.
+As more vaccine becomes available, acute care facilities will be expected to expand vaccine to additional health care workers and patients in Phase 1.
 Pennsylvania has 210 existing memoranda of agreement (MOAs) with pharmacies to administer emergency medical countermeasures that cover 1,098 individual locations statewide.
-During Phase 1, pharmacies may be engaged to vaccinate staff and residents at long term care facilities and first responders.
-During phases 2 and 3, it is estimated that many residents will be in reasonable proximity to pharmacies providing COVID-19 vaccinations.
+During Phase 1, pharmacies may be engaged to vaccinate staff and residents at long term care facilities and first responders as well as those 64 and older or 16 to 64 years of age with co-morbid conditions.
+During Phase 2, it is estimated that many residents will be in reasonable proximity to pharmacies providing COVID-19 vaccinations.

 Outpatient clinics are extensive including an expanded array of FQHCs and FQHC lookalike clinics that provide health services to Pennsylvania residents with no or limited health insurance.
 Pennsylvania (excluding Philadelphia) has approximately 267 providers that are able to provide adult immunizations which consist of FQHCs, rural health centers, and state health centers.
 There are 82 behavioral health facilities in Pennsylvania where vaccine may be administered to people with high risk health conditions and other healthcare personnel working in these settings.
 The state has many colleges and universities with robust student health services able to administer vaccine.
 Existing relationships with preparedness and infectious disease control personnel at DOH with college/university student health services to control other outbreaks (mumps) will be leveraged to onboard these entities.
-Health services in the state's correctional facilities (prisons, jails) will be utilized to deliver vaccine directly to inmates and employees in these settings when indicated (Phases 1B, 2, 3).
+Health services in the state's correctional facilities (prisons, jails) will be utilized to deliver vaccine directly to inmates and employees in these settings when indicated (Phases 1B, 1C, 2).

-• Occupational Health Clinics and Closed Points of Dispensing (PODs)
+Occupational Health Clinics and Closed Points of Dispensing (PODs)